-Section 7.
+Section 8.
 Choice Based Lettings

-7.1 Introduction
+8.1 Introduction

-The Housing Miscellaneous Provisions Act 2009 gives Local Authorities powers to include a system of Choice Based Lettings (CBL) in their Allocation Scheme and is particularly successful in areas with units which prove difficult to let.
+The Housing Miscellaneous Provisions Act 2009 gives Local Authorities powers to include a system of Choice Based Lettings (CBL) in their Allocation Scheme and can be particularly successful in areas with units which prove difficult to let.